Ten Approaches to the Harmonization of Doctrinal Disputes

 If there is one term that is used more than any other to describe Wonhyo's distinctive approach to scholarly commentarial work, it is that of hwajaeng 和諍 or the “resolution of doctrinal disputes.”
 The implications of this concept in Wonhyo can be extended in many different directions, including a basic logic-grounded methodology, as well as a deep, faith-oriented form of discourse, which includes a pronounced ecumenical attitude toward a variety of schools of Buddhism, and other religious and philosophical traditions.

 There are, however, problems that can arise from an over-emphasis on this aspect of Wonhyo's work, as it happens that these characterizations sometimes bring about an impression regarding Wonhyo among specialists in the broader field of East Asian Buddhism that he was some sort of simple monist, or a scholar who simply sought to arbitrarily force all sorts of doctrines to fit together, no matter what.
 This is not the case.
-We would argue, instead, that there were few scholar-monks in the East Asian tradition who perceived the differences between doctrines and philosophical positions with subtlety that Wonhyo did and pursued the analysis of these differences with a degree of rigor equal to this amazing scholiast.
-The difference between him, and most of his East Asian counterparts, was that he simply could not stand loose ends in his view of Buddhism as a vast, multifaceted doctrinal system, and thus, while keenly perceiving differences in certain strata or families of texts, he could not be satisfied with stopping at some arbitrary point and simply applying a doctrinal classification (pangyo 判教) scheme in order to close the case.2
+We would argue, instead, that there were few scholar-monks in the East Asian tradition who perceived the differences between doctrines and philosophical positions with the subtlety that Wonhyo did and pursued the analysis of these differences with an equal degree of rigor.
+The difference between Wonhyo and most of his East Asian counterparts, was that he simply could not stand loose ends in his view of Buddhism as a vast, multifaceted doctrinal system, and thus, while keenly perceiving differences in certain strata or families of texts, he could not be satisfied with stopping at some arbitrary point and simply applying a doctrinal classification (pangyo 判教) scheme in order to close the case.
+2

-One of the most interesting aspects of Wonhyo's work is the extent of variance in his own modes of discourse.
+One of the most interesting aspects of Wonhyo's work is the range to be seen in his modes of discourse.
 On one hand, he was a serious practitioner of Buddhism, who emphasized the importance of a deep form of nondualistic faith repeatedly in his commentarial writings, perhaps most famously and effectively in his commentaries on the Awakening of Mahāyāna Faith.
 In a characteristic turn in Wonhyo's commentarial work, after examining a certain doctrine, or set of doctrines at length in a systematic and rational manner, he will declare that the ultimate understanding regarding a Buddhist truth can only be met when one fully abandons the words, lets go of rational thought, and experiences deep faith.

-On the other hand, however, when he is in his "rational" mode, he shows an unusually strong grasp of the logical systems of Madhyamaka and the Yogâcāra-based logic of Dignāga, and makes extensive use of their strict rules, categories, and terminology.
+On the other hand, however, when he is in his “rational” mode, he shows an unusually strong grasp of the logical systems of Madhyamaka and the Yogâcāra-based logic of Dignāga, making extensive use of their strict rules, categories, and terminology.
 Wonhyo also wrote at least two works on logic, one of which is partially extant, 3 and which is extensively cited in the subsequent East Asian Yogâcāra tradition.
-In fact, his usage of and work in Buddhist logic seems to have been surpassed only by Yogâcāra scholars who were considered to be logic specialists.
+In fact, his usage of and work in Buddhist logic seems to have been surpassed in East Asia only by a handful of Yogâcāra scholars who were considered to be logic specialists.
 As the reader will see, the SHN is a fascinating blend of these two kinds of discourse.

 The difference with this text, however, is that he does not engage in the work of hwajaeng in regard to any particular text, or doctrinal problem, but a whole series of fundamental Buddhist doctrinal and philosophical issues.
 Thus, in this sense, the SHN constitutes a unique document in his corpus, which we can only guess to have been written at a stage of relative maturity in his scholarly career.

-In 1937, fragments of the text were discovered on four wooden printing blocks at Haein-sa — numbers 9, 10, 15, and 16; in 1943, block 31 was also discovered at Haein Temple.6 The wooden printing blocks on which these fragments were found had been engraved by Seong Heon, who finished carving these blocks in 1098 CE.
+In 1937, fragments of the text were discovered on four wooden printing blocks at Haeinsa—numbers 9, 10, 15, and 16; in 1943, block 31 was also discovered at Haein Temple.
+7 The wooden printing blocks on which these fragments were found had been engraved by Seong Heon, who finished carving these blocks in 1098 CE.

-Although the complete text of Wonhyo's SHN is not extant, there are extensive Chinese, Korean, and Japanese source materials which discuss this text, the most important of which are: (1) Goseonsa Seodang Hwasang Tapbi (The Inscription on the Seodang Hwasang in Goseonsa Temple).
-(2) Uicheon's Sinbyeon jejong gyojang jongnok (New Edition of the Complete Catalogue of the Sutras and Commentaries of All Sects).
-(3) Ishida, Musaku, ed., Narachō genzai issai kyōso mokuroku (Catalogue on the Commentaries and Entire Scriptures of the Present Nara Dynasty) (Tokyo, 1930).
-(4) The five extant fragments of the SHN on the printing blocks in Haein Temple.
+Although the complete text of Wonhyo's SHN is not extant, there are extensive Chinese, Korean, and Japanese source materials which discuss this text, the most important of which are: (1) Goseonsa seodang hwasang tapbi (The Inscription on the Seodang Hwasang in Goseonsa Temple); (2) Uicheon's Sinbyeon jejong gyojang jongnok (New Edition of the Complete Catalogue of the Sutras and Commentaries of All Sects); (3) Ishida, Mosaku, ed., Narachō genzai issai kyōso mokuroku (Catalogue on the Commentaries and Entire Scriptures of the Present Nara Dynasty); (4) The five extant fragments of the SHN on the printing blocks in Haein Temple.
 These Chinese, Korean, and Japanese source materials contain many quotations and commentaries on this text.
-Some documents even assert that when Wonhyo wrote the SHN, Dignāga's (6th Century) disciples came to Tang China and took the treatise back to India.7 The two fascicles of the SHN were also transcribed in 751 CE in Ishida's Nara Catalogue.8 Unfortunately, the two-volume transcription has been lost.
+Some documents even assert that when Wonhyo wrote the SHN, Dignāga's (6th Century) disciples came to Tang China and took the treatise back to India.
+8 The two fascicles of the SHN were also transcribed in 751 CE in Ishida's Nara Catalogue.
+9 Unfortunately, the two-volume transcription has been lost.

-This present translation from the HBJ, is derived from the partial Preface of the SHN from the Inscription discovered at Gyeongju, Korea in 1914 and the fragments from the five wooden printing blocks,9 which were discovered at Haein-sa in 193710 In carrying out my translation of this text, I had access to the translation done by O Beob-an in his 1988 Phd dissertation at NYU,11 I actually consulted his translation on only a couple of minor points, but was able to take advantage of the background he provided on the history, reconstruction, and influences of the text discussed above.
-I also had the opportunity to read the translation done by my erudite colleague Cuong Nguyen for the International Wonhyo translation project,12 which helped me to confirm my understanding (or lack thereof) of the text in a few places.
+This present translation from the HBJ is derived from the partial Preface of the SHN from the Inscription discovered at Gyeongju, Korea in 1914 and the fragments from the five wooden printing blocks, 11 which were discovered at Haeinsa in 1937 12 In carrying out my translation of this text, I had access to the translation done by O Beob-an in his 1988 PhD dissertation at NYU, 13 I actually consulted his translation on only a couple of minor points, but was able to take advantage of the background he provided on the history, reconstruction, and influences of the text discussed above.
+I also had the opportunity to read the translation done by my erudite colleague Cuong Nguyen for the International Wonhyo translation project, 14 which helped me to confirm my understanding (or lack thereof) of the text in a few places.
 In the final analysis, our translations basically agree on most points, differing primarily on points of style and choices of translation terminology.

 2. Ten Approaches to the Harmonization of Doctrinal Disputes

 When the Tathāgata was still in the world, all sentient beings [were able to free themselves from suffering] by depending upon his perfect voice. [...Later on, after his passing, disputes] flowed like torrents, and empty theories flew by like the clouds.
-Some said "I am right, and others are wrong."
-Some said, "Things are the way I see them, not the way others see them," thereby generating nothing but empty chatter.
-Trees [...raising up] the mountains and throwing away the valleys, hating existence and loving emptiness — this is just like ignoring the trees while thinking to enter the forest.
+Some said “I am right, and others are wrong.”
+Some said, “Things are the way I see them, not the way others see them,” — and we were inundated with such talk.
+Trees [...raising up] the mountains and throwing away the valleys, hating existence and loving emptiness—this is just like ignoring the trees while thinking to enter the forest.
 [Emptiness and existence] are like blue and indigo, which share the same essence, or ice and water, which spring from the same source.
 A mirror reflects myriad forms, and parted waters will eventually return to merge together.
-What I have briefly introduced here is Ten Approaches to the Resolution of Doctrinal Disputes.
+What I have briefly introduced here is Ten Approaches to the Harmonization of Doctrinal Disputes.

 有此所許有不異於空。故雖如前而非增益。假許是有、實非墮有。此所許有、非不墮有。故雖如後而非損減。前說實是有者、是不異空之有。後說不墮有者、 不墮異空之有。是故倶許而不相違。由非不然、故得倶許而亦非然、故倶不許。此之非然 不異於然。喩如其有、不異於空。是故雖倶不許而亦不失本宗。是故四句竝立而離諸過失也。